Audi TT RS review – design

-The final element of the new TT RS’s update lies in a subtle aesthetic refresh focused around the front and rear bumpers.
-Firstly, the TT RS has picked up some extra chamfers on its large front intakes, giving the nose a more faceted and slightly softer look than before.
-The rear bumper now combines the (fake) vents below the tail lights seen elsewhere in the updated TT range, which sit atop a redesigned lower bumper with new oblong graphics that surround the typical oval exhaust pipes.
+The TT RS’s 2019 facelift brought in a subtle aesthetic refresh focused around the front and rear bumpers.
+Firstly, the TT RS picked up some extra chamfers on its large front intakes, giving the nose a more faceted and slightly softer look than before.
+The rear bumper combines the (fake) vents below the tail lights seen elsewhere in the TT range, which sit atop a redesigned lower bumper with new oblong graphics that surround the typical oval exhaust pipes.

 While the RS design treatment often adds a subtle menace to Audi models, the TT’s more Bauhaus-like aesthetic has always struggled to carry the typical RS elements with quite such finesse.
 As a result, the TT RS is very specification specific, and can come across a little boy racer-like.
 Keep the specification subtle, uncheck that questionable static rear wing option and you’ll be left with a TT RS closest to its mantra, if not its target audience.